 Although consumers tend to prefer a friendly (and human) tone of voice in their customer service emails, every case is different and depends on the customer and the situation.
 For example, a customer who is in crisis mode or who is receiving bad news will be more likely to take umbrage with a casual, breezy tone.

-In the survey, consumers were asked how they would respond to negative news delivered in a casual email, as opposed to positive news delivered in a more formal tone.
+In the survey, consumers were asked how they would respond to negative news delivered in a casual email, as opposed to positive news delivered in a more formal tone of voice.

 The first chart shows that an overwhelming majority (78 percent) of respondents would be dissatisfied if their request was denied in a casual tone.
 Conversely, the second chart shows that respondents are less likely to be impacted by tone if the news they’re receiving is good.